This post was updated December 28th, 2023

 Why Do Baby Kittens Bite So Much?

-A few specific reasons kittens will bite are:
+A few specific reasons answer the question, why do baby kittens bite so much:

 - Practicing hunting and foraging for food